 Accommodation: Lak Lake Hotel.

-Swimming in the natural lake
+Swimming at the natural lake

-The victory monument in BMT city
+The Victory War Monument in BMT city

 Accommodation: Hotel

-Relax in the Katu's village
+Take a rest at the Katu's village

 Accommodation: Hotel.